WebAhead7/research/week-2/RegEx/README.md

   + RegExr: Learn, Build, & Test RegEx: https://regexr.com/
      + Regular expression tester with syntax highlighting, PHP / PCRE & JS Support, contextual help, cheat sheet, reference, and searchable community patterns.
   + Learn Regular Expressions In 20 Minutes: https://www.youtube.com/watch?v=rhzKDrUiJVk&ab_channel=WebDevSimplified

-2. Research:
-  + How to use regex
-    + (basic) pattern creation and repetitions
-    + (advanced) groups
-  + Find and use on-line tools such as [regex101](https://regex101.com/)
-2. Create a code snippet using regex such as (for example) email validator:
-+ us3r1@foundersandcoders.com
-  + user must start with an alphabetical character;
-  + user can contain also other characters (which ones?);
-  + site and user are always separated by a snail/small duck/AT symbol (@);
-  + site is always done with at least 3 alphabetical characters, a dot and at least 2 more alphabetical characters